Completing the Square Lesson Plan

 I remember feeling sad for the loss and proud of my country.

 Feel free to use the slideshow provided with discretion.
 Some of the slides are not appropriate for students depending on the maturity and characteristics of the class.
-Please use judgment and delete the slides that will not be appropriate for your class.
-I simply used all the stats to give you the option to cater it to your class.
+Please use judgment and delete the slides that will not be appropriate for your classroom.
+I used all the stats to give you the option to cater it to your class.

 The Common Core State Standards do not allow us, as teachers, the luxury of a checklist.
 Each standard has to many components.
 This is my attempt to be sure that I am teaching each standard to the full extent that is expected and that will help my students be successful.